 “Grief does not change you.
 It reveals you.”
 John Green

-I stopped at the grocery store to get a fillet of monkfish…the rose petal salt was made days ago.
-A single red rose caught my eye in the floral department and I thought it might be a nice touch to spread some petals around the fish.
-While checking out, the cashier said with excitement, “Oh, a single red rose!
+I stopped at the grocery store to get a fillet of monkfish.
+The rose petal salt was made days ago.
+A single red rose caught my eye in the floral department at the grocery store and I thought it might be a nice visual to spread some petals around the fish.
+While checking out, the cashier said with excitement, “Oh, a single red rose.
 It reminds me of Beauty and the Beast!”
-She laughed and I smiled and thought, “This is perfect.”
-Unwittingly, this blog has been evolving into writing about whatever insights bubble up that day and so many amazing things happen!
+She laughed so heartily and I smiled and thought, “This is perfect.”
+These strange occurrences just keep happening.
 Synchronicity?
 Beginner’s mind?
-So here we are.
-Beauty and the Beast.
-Once again this takes me back to the concept of duality.
-You know it really is frustratingly true.
-Those damn fairy tales aren’t such fairy tales after all, huh?
-I guess we all the want the beauty without the beast.
-But maybe today, this means something else to me.
-Maybe the beauty is the love and the beast is the grief.

 Ingredients: petals of 1 large unsprayed red rose washed and dried, 2 tablespoons Maldon salt, 1 1/2 pds monkfish fillet, 2 tablespoons olive oil, 1 tablespoon ghee or clarified butter.

 - One day in advance make the rose petal salt.
 Place the petals and salt on a platter and rub together, don’t overwork the mixture.
 Transfer to a jar and let infuse overnight.